nsbno/cloud-tools/README.md

 export PATH
 ```

-> Note: `path-to-your-sourcecode/go` should point an empty folder you create to store your go code in.
+> Note: `path-to-your-sourcecode/go` should point to an empty folder you create to store your go code in.

 ## Set up developer environment